Dinner for Lady Rhondda, 23rd March 1933

 Finally there was a table for the Press, Table 8, but only Kate Isitt of The Manchester Guardian is named.
 Who might have joined her?

-We have found photographs for three quarters of the guests (including a full house for Table A) but still missing are pictures of Dr Anna Broman and Miss Stevenson (Table 1), Mrs H.M Ewart (T2), of three of the Gledstone/Mason family (T3), of actress Laura Wallis Mills and of Ethel, Mrs. Warner Allen (T5), of Mrs Dillon (T7), of Nora Heald, (T9 – though we have a great drawing), of Miss Evelyn Whyte (T10), of Dr Eva Handley-Read (T14 – though perhaps we have the right one?), of the Misses Blunt, Gross and Solomon (T16), of Gwen Harrison, (T17), of Minnie Moore and Frances Slimon (T18), of three from Table 19 (Mrs Mortimer, Clara Smith and Margaret West), of Mrs Alfred King and her daughter Ida, Mrs Whitworth (T20), of Miss Auld (T22), and of Mrs Crosfield and Mrs E.G. Evans on Table 23.
-And of course I will be on the hunt for photos of the mystery guests once they have been identified.
+Since we went online a year ago we have found two thirds of the (then 46) missing photographs of the guests, with the help of the contributions of readers and archivists.
+We have a full house for Table A, and for Tables 4, 6, 8, 11, 12, 15, 18, and 20 (my grandfather’s table).
+Still missing are pictures of Dr Anna Broman (Table 1), Mrs H.M Ewart (T2), of two of the Gledstone/Mason family (T3), of actress Laura Wallis Mills (T5), of Mrs Dillon (T7), of Nora Heald, (T9 – though we have a great drawing), of Miss Evelyn Whyte (T10), of Dr Eva Handley-Read (T14 – though perhaps we have the right one?), of Dr. Helen Campbell and of Miss Gross (T16), of Gwen Harrison, (T17), of three from Table 19 (Mrs Mortimer, Clara Smith and Margaret West), of Miss Auld (T22), and of Mrs Crosfield on Table 23.
+And of course I will be on the hunt for photos of the mystery guests should they ever be identified.

 Relationships, Networks and Tags